amazingrando/blades-in-the-dark-srd-content/docs/markdown/Generic Character Playbook-active.md

 The engagement roll is a **fortune roll**, starting with **1d for sheer luck**.
 Modify the dice pool for any major advantages or disadvantages that apply.

-Major Advantages / Disadvantages
+### Major Advantages / Disadvantages

 * Is this operation particularly bold or daring?
 Take **+1d**.
 Is this operation overly complex or contingent on many factors?
 Take **-1d**.
 * Does the **plan’s detail** expose a vulnerability of the target or hit them where they’re weakest?
 Take **+1d**.
 Is the target strongest against this approach, or do they have particular defenses or special preparations?
 Take **-1d**.
 * Can any of your **friends or contacts **provide aid or insight for this operation?
 Take **+1d**.
 Are any **enemies or rivals** interfering in the operation?
 Take **-1d**.
 * Are there any **other elements** that you want to consider?
 Maybe a lower-Tier target will give you +1d.
 Maybe a higher-Tier target will give you -1d.
 Maybe there’s a situation in the district that makes the operation more or less tricky.

 The engagement roll assumes that the PCs are approaching the target as intelligently as they can, given the plan and detail they provided, so we don’t need to play out tentative probing maneuvers, special precautions, or other ponderous non-action.
 The engagement roll covers all of that.
 The PCs are already in action, facing the first obstacle—up on the rooftop, picking the lock on the window; kicking down the door of the rival gang’s lair; maneuvering to speak with a Lord at the masquerade party; etc.

 Don’t make the engagement roll and then describe the PCs _approaching_ the target.
 It’s the approach that the engagement roll resolves.
 Cut to the action that results _because of_ that initial approach—to the first serious obstacle in their path.

+@TODO add table p81

-_The first obstacles at the witches’ house are their cunning locks and magical traps.
-The engagement roll puts us on the roof outside a window, as the PCs attempt to silently and carefully break into the attic._
+> The first obstacles at the witches’ house are their cunning locks and magical traps.
+The engagement roll puts us on the roof outside a window, as the PCs attempt to silently and carefully break into the attic.

-_The PCs have kicked down the door and swarmed into the front room of the gang’s lair, weapons flashing, into the swirl of the melee with the first guards._
+> The PCs have kicked down the door and swarmed into the front room of the gang’s lair, weapons flashing, into the swirl of the melee with the first guards.

-_The PCs have socialized politely at the party, maneuvering into position to have a private word with a powerful Lord.
-As a group of young nobles leave his side, the PCs step up and engage him in conversation._
+> The PCs have socialized politely at the party, maneuvering into position to have a private word with a powerful Lord.
+As a group of young nobles leave his side, the PCs step up and engage him in conversation.

 If the players want to include a special preparation or clever setup, they can do so with **flashbacks** during the score.
 This takes some getting used to.
 Players may balk at first, worried that you’re skipping over important things that they want to do.
 But jumping straight into the action of the score is much more effective once you get used to it.
 When they see the situation they’re in, their “planning” in flashbacks will be focused and useful, rather than merely speculations on circumstances and events that might not even happen.

-outcomes
+### Outcomes

 The outcome of the engagement roll determines the **position** for the PCs’ initial actions when we cut to the score in progress.
 A <span class="game-term">1-3</span> means a desperate position.
 A <span class="game-term">4/5</span> is a risky position.
 A <span class="game-term">6</span> yields a controlled position.
 And a <span class="game-term">critical</span> carries the action beyond the initial obstacle, deeper into the action of the score.